pkharvey/pttplay/README.md

     $ cat callsign.wav | result/bin/cosplay.sh hw:2 /dev/hidraw3 -
     $ result/bin/cosrecord.sh hw:2 /dev/hidraw3 - | cat >outpiped.wav

+### New buffer feature in this version

+You can now buffer stdin to a temporary file.
+This has the desired effect of waiting to receive the entire audio stream first before turning on PTT in use cases where audio is piped around and occasionally blocks for input.

+    $ cat callsign.wav | ./result/bin/cosplay.sh -b hw:2 /dev/hidraw2 -

 # Limitations

 - COS must be wired to `VOL DN`.
 Other combinations not tested.
 The string